MuhammadxKhan/quantitative-portfolio-risk-engine/README.md

 The Gaussian model is useful as a baseline, but it can understate tail risk.
 The fat-tailed and bootstrap models make the tail-risk assumptions more visible.

-### What the scenario engines are (and are not) for

-The GBM and multivariate-t engines are **risk-sensitivity tools, not performance claims**.
-Their scenarios are drawn from moments (mu, cov) estimated on the same history, so any *return / Sharpe / frontier* computed from them is circular by construction — it recovers the inputs plus Monte-Carlo noise.
-The legitimate output is the **comparison of VaR/CVaR for a fixed portfolio across distributional assumptions** (normal vs fat-tailed vs empirical bootstrap), which is a genuine "what if tails are heavier" question and needs no out-of-sample data.

-The only genuinely **out-of-sample** results are:

-* the **walk-forward backtest** (weights estimated on trailing data, applied forward), and
-* the **VaR backtest** (`analytics.var_backtest`): a one-step-ahead historical VaR forecast scored on the *next* day's realised return, with a **Kupiec POF** calibration test.
-A correct 95% VaR should be breached ~5% of the time.

 ## Running